A-Z Important Information

 To call an ambulance from the unit phone, simply dial 000 or the number on the back of your swipe card.
 Any students who suffer an accident or illness while living on Residence may have an ambulance called on their behalf if deemed necessary by any member of the Fedliving team.
 Any time an ambulance is called, please alert Security.

 If you have any special requirements (even temporary ones), you should contact the University Disability Liaison Unit on 5327 9757 or visit Disability support page.
-Please make your needs known to your RA or the Residential Communities staff to ensure your needs are being met.
+Please make your needs known to the Residential Communities staff to ensure your needs are being met.

-All RAs and many Fedliving staff are trained in first aid.
-Every RA has a first aid kit and every residence has a bodily fluids spills kit.
-Any first aid administered should be reported to an RA or the Fedliving Office as soon as possible.
+Many staff are trained in first aid.
+First aid kits are available across residences and every residence has a bodily fluids spills kit.
+Any first aid administered should be reported to the Fedliving Office as soon as possible.

 Hospital phone numbers